Denis Leary: Career

 As a Boston Red Sox fan, Leary narrated the official 2004 World Series film.
 In 2006, Leary and Lenny Clarke appeared on television during a Red Sox telecast and, upon realizing that Red Sox first baseman Kevin Youkilis is Jewish, delivered a criticism of Mel Gibson's antisemitic comments.
 As an ice hockey fan, Leary hosted the National Hockey League video NHL's Greatest Goals.
 In 2003, he was the subject of the Comedy Central Roast of Denis Leary.

 Leary did the TV voiceover for MLB 2K8 advertisements, using his trademark rant style in baseball terms, and ads for the 2009 Ford F-150 pickup truck.
 He has also appeared in commercials for Hulu and DirecTV's NFL Sunday Ticket package.
 Leary was a producer of the Fox series Canterbury's Law, and wrote and directed its pilot episode.
 Canterbury's Law aired in the spring of 2008 and was canceled after eight episodes.
 On September 9, 2008, Leary hosted the sixth annual Fashion Rocks event, which aired on CBS.
 In December of the year, he appeared in a video on funnyordie.com critiquing a list of some of his "best" films, titled "Denis Leary Remembers Denis Leary Movies".
 Also in 2008, Leary voiced a guest role as himself in The Simpsons episode "Lost Verizon".

 On March 21, 2009, Leary began the Rescue Me Comedy Tour in Atlantic City, New Jersey.
 The 11-date tour, featuring Rescue Me co-stars Lenny Clarke and Adam Ferrara, was Leary's first stand-up comedy tour in 12 years.
 The Comedy Central special Douchebags and Donuts, filmed during the tour, debuted on American television on January 16, 2011, with a DVD release on January 18, 2011.

 Leary played Captain George Stacy in the movie The Amazing Spider-Man, released in July 2012.
 He wrote the American adaptation of Sirens.
-He is an executive producer of the documentary Burn, which chronicles the struggles of the Detroit Fire Department.
+Leary is an executive producer of the documentary Burn, which chronicles the struggles of the Detroit Fire Department.
 Burn won the 2012 Tribeca Film Festival Audience Award.

 Leary created a television series for FX called Sex & Drugs & Rock & Roll, taking the starring role himself.
 A 10-episode first season was ordered by FX, with the premiere on July 16, 2015.
 The show ran for two seasons.

-In 2022, he was cast in the recurring role of Frank Donnelly, an NYPD officer on Law & Order: Organized Crime.
+In 2022, Leary was cast in the recurring role of Frank Donnelly, an NYPD officer on Law & Order: Organized Crime.

 Leary has been the narrator for NESN's documentary show about the Boston Bruins called Behind the B since the show began in 2013.